Excellent

 Some people shouldn’t take Ozempic

-Ozempic is generally effective and safe, but isn’t for everyone.
+Ozempic is generally effective and safe, but it isn’t for everyone.
 You shouldn’t take Ozempic if:

 • You’re pregnant, breastfeeding, or plan to become pregnant within 2 months

-• You have an allergy to semaglutide or any other ingredients found in Ozempic
+• You have an allergy to semaglutide or any other ingredients in Ozempic

-• You have a personal or family history of thyroid cancers
+• You have a personal or family history of Multiple Endocrine Neoplasia (MEN), medullary thyroid carcinoma, or any other type of thyroid tumors or thyroid cancers

 • You have problems with your kidneys, gallbladder, or pancreas